mdmjsh/FPR/write_up.md

 \end{code}

-Note, this above implementation works before we've already deduced that the upper limit for the upper bound is 1399, therefore the algorithm is relying on the hard coded
+Note, this above implemention works before we've already deduced that the upper limit for the upper bound is 1399, therefore the algorithm is relying on the hard coded
 `upperBound' = f 1399`.
-For example if we change this line to `upperBound' = f 3999` the algorithm would fail as it fails to take into account only axiom 2, i.e. multiple 'M' are not explicitly disallowed.
-If we wanted to abstract away some of the brain work and make this an entirely brute force approach that didn't rely on the initial hardcoded upper limit we would have to check only instances of the letter occurs in the match.
+For example if we change this line to `upperBound' = f 3999` the algorithm would fail as it fails to take into account only axiom 2, i.e. multiple 'M' are not explictly disallowed.
+If we wanted to abstract away some of the brain work and make this an entirely bruteforce approach that didn't rely on the inital hardcoded upper limit we would have to check only instance of the letter occurs in the match.

 \begin{code}
 upperBound'' :: Int